-- On December 12th, 2017, the Company announced the results of the Feasibility Study ("FS") for Sonora prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
+- On 12 December 2017, the Company announced the summary results of the Feasibility Study for Sonora prepared in accordance with National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").
 The results of the FS confirm the positive economics and favourable operating costs of a 35,000 tonnes per annum ("tpa") battery grade lithium carbonate ("Li2CO3") operation. - The FS estimates a pre-tax project Net Present Value ("NPV") of US\$1.253 billion at an 8% discount rate and - o an Internal Rate of Return ("IRR") of 26.1%, and - Life of Mine ("LOM") operating costs of US\$3,910/t Li2CO3.

 Refer to section Feasibility Study under Lithium Mineral Properties for further details on the FS.
-The FS was filed on SEDAR on January 24th, 2018 and is also available on the Company's website.
+The complete Technical Report of the FS was filed on SEDAR on 24 January 2018 and is also available on the Company's website.